In the recording studio, acoustic panels are a cornerstone of any good acoustic treatment plan.

 Product descriptions typically include a “Noise Reduction Coefficient (NRC) rating” between 0 and 1.

 The higher the number, the greater the absorption.

-And while this number may seem important, the truth is…it’s pretty-much worthless for recording studios.
+While this number may seem important, the truth is…it’s pretty much worthless for recording studios.
+And here’s why:

 The test to determine this number only measures absorption at 4 frequencies: